OliverDaviesCodes/Yoga-Studio/README.md

 ## Who We Are Page Features

-*  Menu Button - designed to create a drop down menu with a selection of access pages for ux design
-*  Logo designed to be visually aesthetic an interest people in the name of the studio well creating a constant visual reminder through-out the website
-*  Heading and page introduction focused on identifying user location
+*  Heading and page introduction focused on identifying user location and page content
-*  Heading and description about the studio and its story focused on giving insight into how the studio came to be.
+*  Heading and description about the studio and its story focused on giving insight into how the studio was constructed.
 *  Meet the team section introducing the instructors and their roles in the company.
+This is implemented to give users the opportunity to get to know the people they will work with before hand
 *  Where to find us Section providing Location and addresses for the studio.
 Through an accesible map or hard address as well as operating hours for user convenience.
-* Motivational Input page encouraging booking and contacting the web owners for questions or booking.
+* This is a marketing segement designed around Motivational Input encouraging booking and contacting the web owners for questions or availability.
 * Footer

 #

 ## Contact Page Features

-*  Menu Button - designed to create a drop down menu with a selection of access pages for ux design
-*  Logo designed to be visually aesthetic an interest people in the name of the studio well creating a constant visual reminder through-out the website
+*  Background image is cool and corresponds to the sites modern colouring creating a sense of peace and ease
 *  Heading and page introduction focused on identifying user location
-*  description and form related to the contact us section hoping for users to contact the owners easily through the outputted form
+*  description and form related to the contact us section hoping for users to contact the owners easily through the outputted form with various selections and options for ease of contact
 *  Footer